 The crime of possessing a Prohibited Offensive Weapon is found under Title 18 Section 908, and is graded as a 1st-degree misdemeanor punishable by up to 5 years in jail.
 A person commits this offense if he or she makes, repairs, sells, deals in, uses or possesses an offensive weapon.

-There are many types of offensive weapons, but the most common are brass or metal knuckles, switchblades, blackjacks, stun guns and tasers.
+There are many types of offensive weapons, but the most common are brass knuckles, switchblades, blackjacks, stun guns and tasers.
 Other types of offensive weapons include bombs, grenades, machine guns, sawed-off shotguns with a barrel of less than 18 inches, silencers and other electronic weapons.

 DEFENSES TO A PROHIBITED OFFENSIVE WEAPON CHARGE

 Sections (b) and (c) of the Prohibited Offensive Weapon statute sets forth defenses that the person charged must prove by a preponderance of the evidence (more likely than not), which include:

 The weapon was possessed solely as a collector's item;